Guides

-Whether it’s your yearly income tax or quarterly business statements, you might be wondering ‘how do I earn the most points with payments to the Australian Tax Office?’
+Whether it’s your yearly income tax, quarterly business activity statements (BAS) or even education debt (HECS-HELP), you might be wondering ‘how do I earn the most points with payments to the Australian Taxation Office?’

 There isn’t a set answer – cards and offers keep changing.
-Many banks now offer zero points on Australian Tax Office (ATO) transactions, and this is a trend that’s becoming increasingly common.
+Many banks now provide zero points on Australian Taxation Office (ATO) transactions, and this is a trend that’s almost universal now.

 There are a few cards on the market that do still offer the ability to earn points for ATO transactions – mainly American Express plus some select high-end Mastercard and Visa cards.